Skip to main content

 • Acknowledged at the start of the Keynote (onscreen and verbally)

-• Can present at the Vendor expo.
+• Can present at the Sponsor expo.
 One 6-foot table with 2 chairs (if you need more than one, please make this request) and power outlets (request in advance) will be provided.

 • You may bring 1-2 tablecloths, display items for your table, and swag to give away to attendees.

-• Full conference registration (in addition to the vendor expo) for up to three company representatives.
+• Full conference registration (in addition to the Sponsor expo) for up to three company representatives.
 Additional representatives must separately follow the standard registration process.

 • Will receive a list of institutions represented by participants at the conference one week before the event

-• Can provide a five-minute introduction of company/product at the start of the sponsored event
+• Can provide a five-minute introduction of company/product at the start of the plenary event

 EVENT COMMITTEE